biocodices/anotala/README.md

 explicitely want to test the actual connection to each of the services and make sure that the assumptions done in the code that parses the responses are still sound.

+Tests are split in two directories according to wether they use the web (i.e. they are slow to run) or not, so you can run the non-web tests quickly:
+`pytest tests`, and later just the web tests: `pytest tests_that_use_web`.